MehrdadSamadishadlou/Python_Fundamentals/index.md

 </p>

 <p style='text-align: justify;'>
 Finally, on <a href="https://mehrdadsamadishadlou.github.io/Python_for_Beginners/projects">the project page</a> the project page, you will find information about the course projects.
 I will provide you with project descriptions, requirements, and guidelines to help you complete them successfully.
-These projects will give you the opportunity to apply your knowledge and skills in a real-world setting and showcase your work to your fellow students.
+These projects will allow you to apply your knowledge and skills in a real-world setting and showcase your work to your fellow students.
 </p>

 <p style='text-align: justify;'>